 Metoprolol tartrate and metoprolol succinate are both available as generic drugs.
 Both medications are commonly prescribed and should be available in most pharmacies.
 In most cases, generic forms of drugs cost less than their brand-name versions.

-Metoprolol succinate costs about twice as much as metoprolol tartrate if you’re paying for the drug out of your pocket without assistance from your health insurance plan.
-It may cost between $13 and $45 for a one-month supply, while metoprolol tartrate may cost anywhere from $4 to $20 for a one-month supply.
-For the most current price estimates, visit GoodRx.com.
+Metoprolol succinate costs about twice as much as metoprolol tartrate if you’re paying for the drug out of pocket without assistance from your health insurance plan.

-If you have prescription coverage through your health plan, the price you pay for these drugs may be less.
+If you have prescription coverage through your health insurance plan, the price you pay for these drugs may be lower.

 Because both drugs contain the same active medication, they cause similar side effects.
-The chart below lists examples of side effects of metoprolol tartrate and metoprolol succinate.
+The table below lists examples of side effects of metoprolol tartrate and metoprolol succinate.

 Both drugs share similar drug interactions.
 Make sure you tell your doctor about all prescription and over-the-counter drugs, supplements, and herbs you take before you start treatment with a new medication.

 - heart drugs such as digoxin (Lanoxin), diltiazem (Cardizem CD, Cardizem LA), and verapamil (Verelan, Verelan PM)

 - heart rhythm drugs such as quinidine and propafenone

 - a blood thinner, dipyridamole (Persantine)